nanograv/PINT/docs/explanation.rst

 :math:`B^{-1}` in :math:`\Sigma` is where our knowledge about the amplitudes of the noise basis functions is applied.

-The formula is not worked out in the NANOGrav_9-year_ data set paper, but if we want a goodness-of-fit statistic for a set of model parameters that correctly reflects both the mis-fit of the data and also the penalization of the noise components, we need to fix all the model parameters we care about, reducing
+The formula is not worked out in the NANOGrav 9-year dataset paper [6_], but if we want a goodness-of-fit statistic for a set of model parameters that correctly reflects both the mis-fit of the data and also the penalization of the noise components, we need to fix all the model parameters we care about, reducing